functional-jslib/fjl/markdown-fragments/readme-header.md

 ## Project is in Beta

 ## Note!!!
-Beta version is the recommended version (edge) (has almost 99% of haskell's List operations implemented) If you'd like the alpha version (previous version) it is tagged at 0.10.7 (this tag is also published on npm).
+Beta version is the recommended version (head) (has at least 95% of haskell's List operations implemented) If you'd like the alpha version (previous version) it is tagged at 0.10.7 (this tag is also published on npm).

 ## Motivations: